-Should the craftsperson or other operative gain employment with a different Service Provider then the individual would retain the passport and the responsibility for updating the passport would transfer to the new employer.
+Should the craftsperson or other operative gain employment with a different Service Provider then the individual would retain the passport and the responsibility for updating the passport would transfer to the new employer, or if a Competency Recording and Monitoring system with confirming Confirmation of Competency Certificate is used then a competency summary will be issued to facilitate transfer and which may be used to support the issuing of a Passport and/or the population of a Competency Recording and Monitoring System.
 As such, ideally, to facilitate transfer, NERS passports should be 'company anonymous' (apart from identifying the Assessing Officer relevant to the Provider they do assessments for)

-Because craftsperson's and operatives may already hold a NERS passport (issued by a former employer who was an accredited Provider) then, when inducting new employees/'labour only' sub-contractors, Providers shall check if they already have a passport that satisfies them and the scheme requirements.
+Because craftsperson's and operatives may already hold a NERS passport (issued by a former employer who was an accredited Provider) then, when inducting new employees/'labour only' subcontractors, Providers shall check if they already have a passport that satisfies them and the scheme requirements.
 If an individual already holds such a passport then the Provider need not issue a new one but shall, through their Assessing Officer, review and update information within them relevant to their new employment.